luca-ferreri/Salesforce-Trailnotes/solr_federated_search.md

+# Salesforce Federated Search (with OpenSearch protocol) to query Apache Solr
 ## The Business Use Case
-Our challenge was to log thousands of relevant email messages per day in Salesforce—without exhausting its limited and valuable storage.
+Our challenge was to log thousands of relevant email messages per day in Salesforce — without exhausting its limited and valuable storage.
 As a first option, we turned to Salesforce Federated Search, which is [included (i.e., already covered by the license) in the Enterprise, Professional, Unlimited, and Developer Editions](https://help.salesforce.com/s/articleView?id=platform.external_data_source_define.htm&type=5).

 Federated Search allows us to create an external object backed by a database (in our case Apache Solr) exposed through the [**OpenSearch** protocol](https://github.com/dewitt/opensearch).
 However, it comes with some [limitations](https://help.salesforce.com/s/articleView?id=ai.search_federated_considerations.htm&type=5) stricter than those applied to Salesforce Connect adapters.
 One key constraint is that
 > Federated Search supports only external lookup relationships, where the external object must always be the parent in the relationship.

 ## Introduction

-The goal of this guide is to enable querying external data hosted in **Apache Solr** using the **OpenSearch** protocol, specifically to integrate with **Salesforce Federated Search** (available in: Enterprise, Professional, Unlimited, and Developer Editions).
-While this integration is entirely possible, we were surprised—especially as members of the open-source community—by how scarce comprehensive, end-to-end resources are on the topic.
+The goal of this guide is to enable querying external data hosted in **Apache Solr** using the **OpenSearch** protocol, specifically to integrate with **Salesforce Federated Search**.
+While this integration is entirely possible, we were surprised—especially as members of the open-source community—by how scarce comprehensive end-to-end resources are on the topic.
 From deploying an Apache Solr server, to configuring the schema, exposing a compliant OpenSearch description, and even writing the required XSL transformation file, the journey involves several steps that are often only partially documented or scattered across different sources.

 This document aims to fill that gap by offering a practical, example-driven walkthrough of the entire process.
 We hope it serves as a helpful reference for others taking on the same challenge.

 As always, we welcome feedback and suggestions—this is a living document, and we’re happy to keep improving it!

 ## Deploy your Apache Solr
 The following is not intended as a comprehensive guide to deploying Apache Solr.
 There are several options available for deploying Solr — from using binaries (for Unix-compatible systems or Windows) to containerized solutions such as Docker and Kubernetes.
 Additionally, Solr can operate in different modes, such as a single-node server or a distributed multi-node cluster managed with ZooKeeper.
 For more detailed information, we recommend consulting the excellent official [Apache Solr documentation](https://solr.apache.org/resources.html).

 For the illustrative purposes of this guide, we will use the simplest deployment method: running Apache Solr in Docker as a single-node server.